dougfaust/WWU_Math341/README.md

 ### Lab 2
 **Synopsis:**
 Use of imports, classes, and objects in python.
-Experiments in combinatorics using a virtual card deck and creating a new poker variant with a custom deck.
+Experiments in probabilities and combinatorics using a virtual card deck and creating a new poker variant with a custom deck.

 **Files:**